mannuelf/mannuelferreira.com_nextjs/_posts/upgrading-my-lenovo-legion.md

 ![lenovo-legion-keyboard-replacement](/assets/blog/upgrading-my-lenovo-legion/legion-14.jpg)

-This process took 5hrs, spread out over 2 sessions of 2.5hrs, If I werer to do it again I am sure it would be much faster and easier.
+This process took 5hrs, spread out over 2 sessions of 2.5hrs, If I were to do it again I am sure it would be much faster and easier.
+This was great fun doing some hardware work on computers is fun once in a while.

 Thanks for scrolling, see you next time.